-Second, we need to show that $\omega'(A^\dagger A)\geq 0$.
-This is perhaps obvious for Weyl algebra $\W(\M)$ if we only work with the Weyl generators, since then $A^\dagger A = \openone$.
-Furthermore, elements of the Weyl algebra consists of exponentiation of finite products of smeared field operators, so this covers all of it.
-What we would like to do, however, is to show that quantities in the algebra of observables $\A(\M)$ like $\omega'(\hat\phi(g)\hat\phi(g))$ should have non-negative values for any $g\in \CS$.
-This quantity is the (symmetrically smeared) Wightman two-point function $\mathsf{W}'(g,g)$ at some region where $\supp(g)$ away from the interaction region $\supp(f)$.
-We can show that indeed the operator $\hat\phi(g)\hat\phi(g)\geq 0$ gives non-negative expectation value\footnote{Note that since $g$ is the same for both field operators, we have no issue with the domain despite multiplying two unbounded operators.}.
-The way to do this is to use the Weyl relations, by setting formally

-and then take the derivatives with respect to $s$ and $t$: we will get the following nice expression

-This result kills three birds with one stone: it says that (1) indeed the new state gives non-negative expectation value for positive-semidefinite (smeared) operators; (2) the only place the (symmetric) field fluctuations change (i.e., $\mathsf{W}'(g,g)\neq\mathsf{W}(g,g)$) after interaction with the detector is determined by the causal propagator; (3) a single detector-field interaction for both gapless and delta-coupled case always introduces \textit{more} noise where the causal influence propagates, since $E(f,g)^2\geq 0$.
-Eq.~\eqref{eq: updated-fluctuation} makes the relativistic property of the field manifest, since the fluctuations only impact regions causally connected to $f$ via the field.

-Next, we show that the state $\omega'$ is \textit{mixed} despite its appearance of being a simple modulation by $\cos E(f,g)$ and $\sin E(f,g)$.
-One simple way to see this is to consider the special case when $\alpha=0$ (by choosing suitable state of the detector).
-Since $\alpha=0$, we get
+For completeness, let us show that the state $\omega'$ is a {mixed} state in accordance to the algebraic definition.
+One simple way to see this is to consider the special case when $\braket{\hat{O}}=0$ (by choosing a suitable state of the detector).
+For $\braket{\hat{O}}=0$ we get

 Now we define two algebraic states $\omega_1$ and $\omega_2$:

 we can rewrite $\omega'$ as a convex combination